varocketry/guitar-mastery-hub/public/lessons/lesson_038_major_key_integration_practice.md

 ---

-## ðŸ“– SECTION 3: SONG ANALYSIS PRACTICE
+## 📖 SECTION 3: SONG ANALYSIS PRACTICE

 ### Analyzing "Stand By Me" (Ben E. King) - Key of A Major